ph0ph0/Stocksee/README.md

 ## Searching for and Locating Products

 Users were able to search for products that they wanted.
 By managing caching and querying, a fast and responsive search experience was provided.
+I implemented a custom gesture that allowed users to change their search radius by pinching their screen.

 <img src="stckchck/Stocksee/Resources/Assets.xcassets/SearchAndDistance.gif" width="375">